 The jumping off point in Spider-Man television for yours truly.
 Drake Bell as the titular hero isn’t the problem, as bizarre as that sounds, and the full Marvel roster at the show’s disposal is a big plus.
 The content, though, is frustratingly juvenile.

 33. Iron Man and Captain America: Heroes United

 Marvel’s animated collection isn’t super strong, and has pretty much been abandoned with the meteoric rise of the MCU.
 This animated movie is decent, but weirdly reuses a lot of score from Captain America: The First Avenger.
 Amazing music, but feels recycled.

 Bryan Singer ditched the franchise once he had the chance to direct Superman Returns, taking Cyclops actor James Marsden with him.
 Marsden’s character, one of the most popular X-Men, is therefore abruptly killed off in the movie’s opening minutes.
 It’s chaotic and weird, but fun.

-Once Venom actually appears, the 2018 film packs a punch despite possessing the writing and competence of the previous generation’s superhero flicks.
+Once Venom finally shows up, the 2018 film packs a punch despite possessing the writing and competence of the previous generation’s superhero flicks.
 (Many of which are on this list!)